PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Progression:

-When students master a forward dive tuck; inward dive tuck; a somersault tuck, a back dive; and forward and back entries off 3m they progress to the Silver Squad.
+When students master a forward dive tuck; inward dive tuck; a forward somersault tuck, and a back dive.

 Silver